unicorn-engine/unicorn/docs/FAQ.md

 However, the qemu logs are partially commented-out and incomplete, but give it a try.
 You might want to dig deeper - and add your own log messages where you expect or try to find the bug.

-See the `unicorn/qemu/include/qemu/log.h` file for details.
-To enable logs, you must recompile Unicorn with the enabled `UNICORN_LOGGING` define.
+To enable logs, you must recompile Unicorn with `-DUNICORN_LOGGING=yes` to cmake.

 Logs are written in different log levels, which might result into a very verbose logging if enabled.
 To control the log level information, two environment variables could be used.